Anointingg/Anointing-Portfolio/content/about.md

-I enjoy using linux for development and I have experience in deployment to several cloud service, including AWS and DigitalOcean.
+I enjoy using linux for development and I have experience in deployment to several cloud service, including AWS and DigitalOcean with vast knowledge in instance configuration and management.

-I speak english fluently as well as my native language "Yoruba".
+I speak English fluently as well as my native language "Yoruba".